elamaran619/amazon-quicksight-user-guide/doc_source/changing-a-field-format.md

 # Changing a Field Format<a name="changing-a-field-format"></a>

-You can change the format of a numeric or date field within the context of an analysis\.
-The formatting options available for numeric fields vary based whether you are using a number, currency, or percent data type for the field\.
+You can change the format of a field within the context of an analysis\.
+The formatting options available for fields vary based on the field's data type\.

-Use menu options in the **Field list** pane, visual field wells, or on\-visual editors to make simple format changes, or use the **Format Data** pane to make more extensive formatting changes\.
+Use menu options in the **Field list** pane or the visual field wells to make simple format changes, or use the **Format Data** pane to make more extensive formatting changes\.

 **Topics**
 + [Format a Date Field](format-a-date-field.md)